neosec-app/neosec/README.md

 - **Frontend should be running:**
   - Browser should open automatically
-  - You should see the Sphere homepage with Login/Register forms
+  - You should see the NeoSec homepage with Login/Register forms

 - **Test Registration:**
   - Click "Register" tab